RoMeLaUCLA/robot-player/README.md

 Here's some selected elements of the code:

 ##### Model numbers
 Model numbers can be found on the Robotis website.
 They are accessible using the dynamixel.pingGetModelNum method.
+Example model numbers for DXLPRO:
 ```
     H54_200_S500_R = 54024
     H54_200_B500_R = 54152